hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 * At least 1 overcloud Compute node

-[Learn more]( /helion/openstack/ga/install/overview/) about installing and configuring HP Helion OpenStack beta.
+[Learn more]( /helion/openstack/ga/install/overview/) about installing and configuring HP Helion OpenStack.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593;</a>